 Growing up in the South Carolina Back Country in the 1760s, tomboy Emily Stewart gets caught up in the savagery between settlers and outlaws.
 Her father, a tavern owner, organizes a group of vigilantes to bring the outlaws to justice ... but what happens when the Cane Creek Regulators become too vicious themselves?
 Johnny D. Boggs brings an obscure event in South Carolina's pre-Revolutionary War history to vivid life.

-Booklist: "A quiet, well-researched, highly appealing portrait of young adults in early America that, in the bargain, weights necessary citizen action against mob rule."
+Booklist: "A quiet, well-researched, highly appealing portrait of young adults in early America that, in the bargain, weighs necessary citizen action against mob rule."

 Historical Novel Society: "Well researched and historically accurate, the details of 18th-century life on the American frontier are exactly right."